Envoc/envoc.directives/src/datatables/discovery.md

     * ColumnSortArray
     * ColumnFilterArray
     * Pagination (See pagination below)
+* Maybe have an overridable `fetchData` method that will be given stateParams and expected to return a promise

 oTableRepeat
 ----

-Essentially just a `ng-repeat` that will contain `o-table-column` directives
+* Essentially just a `ng-repeat` that will contain `o-table-column` directives
+* Default action is to just repeat using the `key="propName"` notation
+* Maybe not required to allow a more custom actual ng-repeat implimentation in the view

 oTableColumn
 ----